linas/i370-bigfoot/docker/i370-bigfoot/scripts/2-linux-demo/README.md

 `init=/busybox hush`

 ## Create a disk image
 The only bootable disk images are ext2fs and minix.
-Neither MSDOS FAT nor Windows95 VFAT are bootable, because neither of these file systems support file attributes, needed for special files (character devices, block devices).
+Neither MS-DOS FAT nor Windows95 VFAT are bootable, because neither of these file systems support file attributes, needed for special files (character devices, block devices).
 Without special files, there is no way for user-land